Stock market today: Asian shares slide after retreat on Wall Street as crude oil prices skid

 BANGKOK (AP) — Shares fell Thursday in Asia after a retreat on Wall Street as crude oil prices slipped on expectations that supply might outpace demand.

-Benchmarks fell more than 1% in Tokyo, Hong Kong and Bangkok.
+Benchmarks fell more than 1% in Tokyo and Hong Kong.
 On Wednesday, the S&P 500 fell 0.4% in its third straight loss though the index remains near its best level in 20 months.

 A barrel of benchmark U.S. crude tumbled roughly 4%, to 4,549.34, on Wednesday as expectations built that the world has too much oil available for the slowing global economy’s demand.
 It sank below $70, down more than $20 since September.
 Brent crude, the international standard, fell 3.8% to $74.30 per barrel.